HSS107048212/ELEBC_Youbike/README.md

 # ELEBC_Youbike
-== How to set up the bat in Windows in your own server, you can follow the steps in the file "work schedule.pptx". ==
+==How to set up the bat in Windows in your own server, you can follow the steps in the file "work schedule.pptx".==

 ## 20240503 Youbike change the column names
 1. sbi to available_rent_bike